ShababAhmedd/Breast-Cancer-Classification/README.md

 - Encoding the `diagnosis` column to numerical values: malignant as 1 and benign as 0.
 - Applying Min-Max scaling to all feature columns to normalize their ranges.
 - Splitting the dataset into training and testing subsets with an 80-20 ratio, ensuring stratification by the diagnosis label.

+## Model Implementation

+This project implements three machine learning models to classify breast tumors as malignant or benign:

+- **Gaussian Naive Bayes**: A probabilistic classifier based on Bayes’ theorem assuming feature independence.

+- **Logistic Regression**: A linear model used for binary classification, trained with a fixed random seed for reproducibility.

+- **Decision Tree Classifier**: A tree-based model using entropy as the criterion for splitting and a fixed random seed for consistent results.

+Each model was trained on 80% of the dataset (training set) and evaluated on the remaining 20% (test set).
+Both training and testing accuracies were calculated to measure the models’ performance.